 Canada has among the highest flaring emissions management standards in the world.
-As one example of the success of these standards, the province of Alberta in 2019 achieved a 97.7% solution gas conservation rate, which is the highest conservation rate achieved since records have been kept (see Alberta Energy Regulator's "Upstream Petroleum Industry Flaring and Venting Report for the year ending December 31, 2019").
+As one example of the success of these standards, the province of Alberta in 2021 achieved a 97% solution gas conservation rate (see Alberta Energy Regulator's "Upstream Petroleum Industry Flaring and Venting Report for the year ending December 31, 2021").
 Canadian Natural meets all compliance obligations and targets.
 Our strategy for managing GHG emissions focuses on improving energy conservation and efficiency, reducing emissions intensity, supporting associated research and development, and adopting innovative technologies.

 To support this strategy, we have flaring, venting, fuel and natural gas conservation programs in place.
-For example, our fuel gas import project at our North Sea operations is reducing diesel consumption through improvements on gas compression.
+For example, in our international operations, flaring emissions decreased by 22.7% in 2022 as a result of our focus on minimizing operational flaring and by launching a project to replace a fuel gas purge of low-pressure flare.